subhamyadav580/dental-scraping/README.md

-# Product Scraper with FastAPI
+# Dental Products Scraper with FastAPI

 This project is a web scraping tool built using the FastAPI framework.
 The tool scrapes product information from a target website and stores it in a local JSON file.
 It also includes features like proxy support, page limit configuration, and token-based authentication.